Reading Time: 4 minutes 45 seconds

 Because protein is so important to muscle recovery, clients may be inclined to consume protein shakes on rest days to ensure they get enough.
 The question is whether this is really necessary for promoting muscle recovery.

 The problem with this approach is that these shakes can be high in calories and sugar.
 If this is not accounted for, it's easy to exceed dietary limits.

 If clients are having trouble reaching their recommended protein intake, a protein shake can help.
 This helps ensure that muscle protein levels are where they need to be.
-Protein shakes are also helpful for clients with rigorous workout schedules.
+Protein shakes are also helpful for clients with rigorous workout and weight training schedules.

 For those only exercising a couple days a week, protein is best sourced from their regular diet.

 There are few other things clients can do on their rest days to help support muscle recovery.
 Here are some recommendations you can make as their personal trainer: